mawds/r-programming-intro/_episodes/02-func-R.md

 The solution to these problems is to use a _function_.
 A function will take 0 or more inputs, do stuff, and (usually) return an output.
 You've already been using functions (such as `mutate()`) in R.  In this episode we show you how to write your own.

+## Managing your code

+You should store your functions in an R script file, in the `src` folder of your project (which we created in the previous episode).

+It is often useful to keep your functions in a separate file (or files).
+These can be read into the scripts that perform the actual analysis of your data using `source("filename.R")`.
+This makes it easier to reuse the functions we have written.

+> ## Packages
+>
+> An extension of this approach is to create an R package.
+We don't cover this in this course, but see, for example the ["R Packages"" book, by Hadley Wickham](http://r-pkgs.had.co.nz/).
+This makes it easy to share your code with others, and makes it easy to include documentation and example data with your code.
+It also makes it easy to include automatic tests with your code (covered in the next episode)
+>
+{: .callout}

-Before we dive in and write a function to recode the missing values, let's illustrate by writing a simple function to convert temperatures:
+Before we dive in and write a function to recode the missing values, let's illustrate by writing a function to convert temperatures:

-### Defining a Function
+## Defining a Function

 Let's start by defining a function `fahr_to_kelvin` that converts temperatures from Fahrenheit to Kelvin: